Swamp banksia

 Appearance

-Plants from different areas seem to flower at different times, some spring-summer, others predominantly autumn.
-The stunning large flower spikes, up to 15 centimetres high and 5 to 6 centimetres wide, are metallic green with pinkish styles in bud, becoming cream-yellow and fading to golden-brown in the golden stage.
+Plants from different areas seem to flower at different times, some in spring and summer, others predominantly in autumn.
+The large flower spikes, up to 15 centimetres high and 5 to 6 centimetres wide, are metallic green with pinkish styles in bud, becoming cream-yellow and fading to golden-brown in the golden stage.
 The old flowers turn grey and persist on old cones, concealing the small follicles.
 These follicles are reddish and furred when new, before fading.
 The plant is lignotuberous, regenerating from the ground after fire.

 Swamp banksia - Banksia robur Australia,Banksia robur,Geotagged,Summer,Swamp banksia,broad-leaved banksia